unthingable/monster-jam/docs/README.md

 Implementation ideas borrowed from original script, Maschine and Moss (including some documentation snippets), among others.

+Buttons labelled A-H are called "group" by Maschine, we'll call them "track" for simplicity.

 **NOTE**: Key bindings are experimental and may change in future versions.

 ## Global

 * **CLEAR**: Use in combination with other buttons to delete a scene (scene buttons), clip (a pad in session mode) or track (group buttons).
-* **DUPLICATE**: Combine with a scene pad (duplicate scene) or a group button (duplicate track).
+* **DUPLICATE**: Combine with a scene pad (duplicate scene) or a track button (duplicate track).
 To copy clips in session mode keep the Duplicate button pressed; choose the source clip (it must be a clip with content, you can still select a different clip as the source); select the destination clip (this must be an empty clip, which can also be on a different track); release the Duplicate button.
 * **SHIFT+DUPLICATE (DOUBLE)**: Double the content of the currently selected clip (not the clip itself).
 * **KNOB turn**: Jog through the project timeline
 * **SHIFT-PAD (top row)**: The buttons in the top row of clip matrix change to their alternate functions, as labeled.